 Use open-ended questions when you want depth.
 Use closed-ended questions when you want speed.
 In many cases, combining both can give you a fuller picture.

-Advantages of Using Open-Ended Questions
+What Are the Advantages of Using Open-Ended Questions?

 -